tylersriver/PHPSimpleSQL/README.md

 # PHPSimpleSQL
-A simple self managed wrapper for MySQLi in PHP
+A simple self managed wrapper for MySQLi in PHP.
+This class is useful for small websites with a single DB connection.

+# Why?
+I have been making some small personal websites and I wanted a way to minimize the amount of code it took to use MySQLi.
+I have reduced it to a single function call.

 # Features
  * Singleton maintains single connection
  * Simple to use
  * single flexible query function
+ * It runs any query (Select, Update, Delete, Insert) and will parameterize

 # Example
 ```php